 Show distribution curve toggle.
 You should see a chart that looks like the following image.

-It looks like the longer the duration the larger the blue bar (risky loan count) become and the smaller the purple bars (non risky loan count) become.
+It looks like the longer the duration the larger the blue bar (risky loan count) become and the smaller the dark blue bars (non risky loan count) become.
 That indicate loans with longer duration are in general more likely to be risky.
 However, we need more information.

 We next explore if there is some insight in terms of the riskiness of a loan based on its duration when broken down by the loan purpose.
 To do so, let's create a Heat Map plot.